What are Circuit Breakers?

 Current Zero Method

-The other name of the Current zero method is the Low resistance method. this method is used in high-power ac circuits. we know that Every half cycle of ac supply the current is zero because of alternating supply. when the current is zero at this particular time the arc is also zero. we used this principle to avoid the arc, we used insulating material i.e. oil or gas in the contacts which result in the medium being deionised.
+when the current is zero at this particular time the arc is also zero. we used this principle to avoid the arc, we used insulating material i.e. oil or gas in the contacts which resulted in the medium being deionised.

 High Resistance method

 The high resistance method is an Arc Extinction Method in which we increase the Arc Resistance until The arc current is minimised.
-When we increase arc resistance the flow of current is stopped in the electrode or ionized gasses. the major disadvantage of this system is Energy loss in the form of heat. the heat is in direct relation to the I2R.this method is limited in the Low ac circuit capacity and dc system.
-There are different methods To increase the Arc Resistance that are described below
+When we increase arc resistance the flow of current is stopped in the electrode or ionized gasses.

 - Lengthening The Arc